petertseng/adventofcode-rb-2022/README.md

 # Takeaways

+Overall: Fun year, with a number of good optimisations available.

 * Day 03 (Rucksack Reorganisation): I wasted some time by mapping both uppercase and lowercase letters to 1-26.
   Might want to instead do things like in a way that doesn't leave it open to mistakes, like `with_index(1).to_h` or something.
 * Day 05 (Supply Stacks): Parsing was harder than the actual problem.